“What is IoT?”

 And it doesn’t stop there!
 All this information about the soil moisture, how much the irrigation system is watering the crops, and how well the crops actually grow can be collected and sent to supercomputers that run amazing algorithms that can make sense of all this information.

 And that’s just one kind of sensor.
 Add in other sensors like light, air quality, and temperature, and these algorithms can learn much much more.
-With dozens, hundreds, thousands of farms all collecting this information, these algorithms can create incredible insights into how to make crops grow the best, helping to feed the world.
+With dozens, hundreds, thousands of farms all collecting this information, these algorithms can create incredible insights into how to make crops grow the best, helping to feed the world’s growing population.

 Learning More About IoT

 I promised to keep this simple and non-technical so I’ll stop there, but hopefully, you’ve glimpsed a small part of the power of IoT.
-I’ve written other explanations (that are just as simple and non-technical) about many parts of IoT.
-I encourage you to check them out!
+If you’re interested in a deeper dive, I encourage you to check out the IoT 101: Introduction to Internet of Things eBook I’ve written (which is free!).